whiskersthecat/recombination-rate/README.md

 4. If all mismatch sites have mismatches, classify the read as **parent B**.
 5. If the read switches between match and mismatch more than once, discard it. _Any read with this behavior is incorrectly marked, as there cannot be more than one recombination_
 6. If the read switches between match and mismatch exactly once, mark it as **recombinant**.

+Now, do the same using **samfile2.SAM** comparing to **snp_file2.bed**.
+If both analyzes agree and mark the read in category 3, 4, or 6, mark it like that.
+Otherwise, discard it.

 ### Output
 In addition to logging a summary to **cout**, checkSNPs generates the following output files in a new folder in the directory of the SAM file.
 Each contains detailed information about the processing of a group of reads.